balabit/coderegation/_posts/2020-04-08-Christian-Schafmeister-Lessons-Learned-Implementing-Common-Lisp-with-LLVM-over-Six-Years.md

 Discussion
 ----------
 There is some really impressive stuff discussed in this talk!
-We were a bit surprised at first about the choice of Lisp, as one would think that a SciPy/NumPy/Pandas/etc. based stack would be an easy to learn and powerful general purpose scientific toolchain (or more generally, a C/C++ and Python based stack can be really powerful for a wide variety of problems where performance and a convenient high-level programming language are needed), but the arguments were convincing about the complexities and the performance penalties that Python introduces.
+We were a bit surprised at first about the choice of Lisp, as one would think that a SciPy/NumPy/Pandas/etc. based stack would be an easy to learn and powerful general purpose scientific toolchain (or more generally, a C/C++ and Python based stack can be really powerful for a wide variety of problems where performance and a convenient high-level programming language are both needed), but the arguments were convincing about the complexities and the performance penalties that Python introduces.